 All tours operate from Easter until the end of October.

 Private Tours can be on any day of the week or weekend with the earliest start time of 9:0am and finishing no later than 8:00pm.
 A tour lasts about 45 minutes.
 Open Day Tours are on the last Saturday of the month and can only be booked and paid for online here.

 2).
 Where are the Dorking Caves?

 The entrance to the caves is in South Street, Dorking adjacent to the War Memorial and opposite Waitrose and this is where your volunteer guides will meet you.

 For a Private Tour the cost is £60 per tour for up to 10 visitors and for the Open Day Tours it’s £8 per person.

 4).
 How many visitors are allowed on a tour?

-The limit is 8 visitors, unfortunately children below the age of 5 cannot enter the caves.
+The limit is 8 for an Open Day or 10 visitors on a Private tour.
+Unfortunately children below the age of 5 cannot enter the caves.

 5).
 Can I bring a group of children on a tour?